leeper50/compose/README.md

 2. The docker-compose file should be named `compose.yaml`
 3. Generally, I prefer `snake_case` for folder and file names.
 4. Including an `example.env` is recommended if the stack uses environment variables.

+Many of these stacks depend on an external network called `proxy`.
+This is used to connect services that provide an http website to a reverse proxy.
+This network must be created before the stacks can run.

+You can run this command to create the network:
+`docker network create -d bridge proxy`